bcheidemann/fixtures-rs/fixtures/README.md

 # fixtures

 `fixtures` is a Rust crate which allows developers to run tests against fixture files.
+It provides a procedural macro to generate tests from the filesystem, using glob patterns.

 ## Usage